postcss/postcss-dark-theme-class/README.md

 # PostCSS Dark Theme Class

-[PostCSS] plugin to make manual switcher for dark theme by copying styles from media query to special class.
+[PostCSS] plugin to make switcher to force dark or light theme by copying styles from media query to special class.

 [PostCSS]: https://github.com/postcss/postcss